PieEatingNinjas/SimplePdfViewer/README.md

 # SimplePdfViewer
-A Simple Pdf Viewer control for UWP apps
+A Simple Pdf Viewer control for UWP apps.
+Currently this is a very basic alpha version of the control.